Jars of freshly bottled Kombucha! |

 1. Pull mother culture / SCOBY out of my currently batch of kombucha (nope, there's no picture of this - I forgot to take it!) and set it aside.
 Also measure out and set aside about 2 cups of the running batch.

-old batch set aside to use in the new batch
+Main culture (SCOBY) and an aliquot of the old batch set aside to use in the new batch |

 3. Brew some strong tea, using filtered (I use a Brita) water.
 I use black tea.
 Supposedly green is also OK but will require more sugar, and I've read to avoid herbals.
 Right now, I'm just keeping it simple with Salada.
 I brew it strong - five bags in about four to six cups of water, steeped for ten to fifteen minutes.